The Immigrant Visa Process

-After submitting your payment online, please allow five days for NVC to process your fee payments before continuing to the next step.
-You will not be able to access your DS-260 Application for an Immigrant Visa until NVC has processed your payments.
+After submitting your payment online, please allow up to 1 week for NVC to process your fee payments before continuing to the next step.
+You will not be able to access Form DS-260 until NVC has processed your payments.

 U.S. Embassies and Consulates: Find a U.S. Embassy or Consulate, nearest your residence abroad, where you will apply and be interviewed for your U.S. visa.